The Great Depression transformed America in many ways.

 Unemployment rates during the Great Depression never fell below 14% after 1930 until the start of World War II for the United States in 1941.

-The modern administrative state traces directly back to the New Deal.
+The modern administrative state traces its origins directly to the New Deal.
 Federal government power grew substantially at the expense of local and state governments.
 The modern presidency became more powerful because staffing these new agencies under the executive branch became an increasingly important aspect of the job.
 Congress gave away much of its law-making authority to the executive branch.
-Non-elected government employees could create laws through regulation without that regulation being passed by Congress.
+Non-elected government employees could create laws through regulation, without those regulations being passed by Congress.

 The stock market peaked on September 3, 1929, closing at 381.17.
-It did not reach that number again until November 23, 1954, and this was without adjusting for the effects of inflation or deflation.
+It did not reach that number again until November 23, 1954, and this was without adjusting for inflation or deflation.

 Our third branch of government, the judiciary, played an important role during these years.
 Were all of these new agencies and the laws that created them constitutional?
 This is a story in itself.